 UNESCO’s World Heritage mission is to help State Parties safeguard World Heritage properties and encourage international collaboration in the conservation of our world’s cultural and natural heritage.
-So far, with UNESCO’s support, three Iraqi sites have been inscribed on the World Heritage List.
+So far, with UNESCO’s support, four Iraqi sites have been inscribed on the World Heritage List.
 Moreover, UNESCO is providing assistance for the regular update of Iraqi Tentative List for World Heritage.
-The three current Iraqi World Heritage Sites are, as follows:-
+The four current Iraqi World Heritage Sites are, as follows:-

 Ashur (Qal’at Sherqat):

 The ancient city of Ashur is located on the Tigris River in northern Mesopotamia at the borderline between rain-fed and irrigation agriculture.
 The city dates back to the 3rd millennium BC.
 From the 14th to the 9th centuries BC Ashur was the first capital of the Assyrian Empire, serving as a city-state, trading platform and religious capital associated with the God Ashur.
 The city was destroyed by the Babylonians, but revived during the Parthian period in the 1st and 2nd centuries AD.
 The site was inscribed on the World Heritage list in 2003 – also placed on the World Heritage List in Danger because of its dire need for protection after the start of the war.